ISU Judging System: Scale of Values (SOV) and abbreviations of common elements

 Every spring/summer the ISU releases rule updates which include a current Scale of Values (SOV) for different types of element.
 One is released for Singles/Pairs and another for Ice Dance.
+Click "show" below to view the abbreviations and codes for different figure skating elements.

 The level of a spin or footwork sequence is denoted by the number following the element abbreviation.
 The number of rotations on a jump is denoted by the number preceding the element abbreviation.
 For example, 3A denotes a triple Axel, while SlSt4 denotes a level four straight line step sequence.
 ChSt and ChSq are step sequences and spiral sequences that have no level and a fixed base value.

 In ice dance

 Ice dance judging is similar to pairs and singles, but uses a separate set of rules and table of values.
 In the compulsory dance, steps are specified and "elements" are defined for each dance as subsets of the prescribed steps.
 For compulsory dance only, there is no program component score given for transitions and choreography.
 Instead there is a timing (TI) program component that is exclusive to the compulsory dance, leaving only four program components in the compulsory dance.
 In the original dance there are five marked technical elements.
 In the free dance, there are nine marked technical elements.
 Unlike singles and pair skating, the different program components are weighted differently in each segment of the competition.
 The highest factored component(s) in each segment are skating skills and timing in the compulsory dance, interpretation in the original dance, and transitions in the free dance.
-The exact values of these factors are listed in ISU Rule 543.1k.
+The calculation of these factors is described in Rule 353.

-High scores
+Highest scores

 After being trialed in 2003, the IJS replaced the old 6.0 system in the 2004–2005 figure skating season.
 Up to and including the 2017–2018 season, the Grade of Execution (GOE) scoring system for each program element ranged between –3 and +3.
 Starting with the 2018–2019 season, the GOE was expanded to range between –5 and +5.
 Hence, the International Skating Union (ISU) have restarted all records from the 2018–2019 season and all previous statistics have been marked as "historical".

 The ISU only recognizes the best scores that are set at international competitions run under the ISU's rules, and does not recognize, for example, scores that are obtained at national figure skating championships.
 The competitions recognized by the ISU are: Winter Olympics (including the team event), Youth Olympics (including the team event), World Championships, World Junior Championships, European Championships, Four Continents Championships, GP events, Junior GP events, Challenger Series events, and World Team Trophy.